LAX to LHR: which side of the plane should you sit on?

 Los Angeles (LAX) to London (LHR) is a 8,760 km (5,443 mi), roughly 10h 48m northbound flight.
 Here is where the sun sits along that path, computed with the same astronomy as our live calculator.

-On most daytime LAX to LHR departures the sun favors the right side — sit on the left (an A seat) for shade.
+On most daytime LAX to LHR departures the sun favors the left side — sit on the right (a window on the right) for shade.

 Sun side by season and departure time